qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Making the jobs available
 ----------------------------

-The Twitter tutorial application was created before the ``simulation-*`` generator jobs existed, so if you downloaded the tutorial code from Github, you'll get a "No such job" error if you try to run them.
+The identica tutorial application was created before the ``simulation-*`` generator jobs existed, so if you downloaded the tutorial code from Github, you'll get a "No such job" error if you try to run them.
 To fix this, you need to add both ``simulation-build`` and ``simulation-run`` to the :ref:`"export"<pages/tool/generator_config_ref#export>` list at the top of the application's config.json file.
 This is not necessary for application skeletons created by more recent qooxdoo SDKs (1.3 and later).

 .. _pages/desktop/tutorials/tutorial-part-4-4-1#defining_a_test_case:

 Defining a test case
 ====================
 Now that we've got our infrastructure set up, we can finally start writing tests.
-First, navigate to the subfolder named ``simulation`` in ``qooxdoo-tutorial/source/class/twitter``.
+First, navigate to the subfolder named ``simulation`` in ``qooxdoo-tutorial/source/class/identica``.
 This is the default location for Simulator tests.
 In this folder, delete the predefined ``DemoSimulation.js`` and create a new file named ``Settings.js``.
-This will be our test case that is going to interact with the Twitter application's settings dialog.
+This will be our test case that is going to interact with the identica application's settings dialog.
 For now, just add a test method stub that will cause the test to fail:

 ::

-  qx.Class.define("twitter.simulation.Settings", {
+  qx.Class.define("identica.simulation.Settings", {

     extend : simulator.unit.TestCase,